nerdschoolbergen/shellscripting/exercises/bonus-1.md

 ## 1.1 Parameters

-:book: Try to make your deploy-script use parameters with `getopt`s!
+:book: Try to make your deploy-script use parameters with `getopts`!
 - the parameters and their uses are:
   - `-d` cleans the build, that is deletes all compiled classes and the directory they've been put in
   - `-c` compiles all java source files in a classes directory